yassinetb/yassinetb.github.io/_pages/work_with_me.md

 ## Collaboration

 If you are a Ph.D student, postdoc or else, and you'd like to work with me, I'm very open to chatting and figuring out something together!
-Please <a href="mailto:ytaoudi@student.ethz.ch">reach out</a> :)
+Please [reach out]({{ site.email | prepend: 'mailto:' }})  :)

 ## Supervision